orange-cloudfoundry/custom_exporter/README.md

 ## Intro

 This project is aimed to retrieve specific metrics that can't be found in dedicated exporters.

-Metrics that will be given by this exporter will be configured in the deployment manifest to make it easy to use and reusable.
+This exporter work with a dedicated config file to define all needed metrics.
+Each dedicated metrics will using a collector to access to data and custom commands to be run into this collector.
+This dedicated commands (list) must in final result expose data to be parsed to extract : a mandatory float value and a optional list of tags (strings : labels & value)

+A collector is define by his type (bash, mysql, ...) and his credentials (data source name, user, password, uri, ...).
+Each type of collector could use his own config option.

+The dedicated metrics are exposed with a prefix "custom" and the name of the dedicated metrics into the config file.

+## How it's work
+The main process will load the config file and will register a dedicated collector into prometheus client framework for each metrics.
+Each metric is composed of a collector helper who's include a specific type collector defined into the config file

+On each call to the metrics path of the exporter (eg. http://localhost:9213/metrics/), the main process will call each registered prometheus collectors in multithreading and grab all results to expose them to the caller.

+If a metrics is not available (errors on running command, result empty, ...) a minimal result will be expose.
+When this metrics rise up, the result will be expose.
+If the config of a metrics is not well defined, the metrics will be not registered into the main process.

 ## Build from source
-to build from source, use promu tools : https://github.com/prometheus/promu
+To build from source, use promu tools : https://github.com/prometheus/promu
 ```bash
 go get github.com/prometheus/promu
 cd $GOPATH/src/github.com/prometheus/promu